Advanced productive nanosystem

 The artistic depiction of a nanofactory depicted in the grayish image on the right only shows assembly level IV (the optional higher convergent assembly stages).
 An iteration extruded 2D Fractal design is chosen.

-For a detailed discussion of visit the page about advanced nanofactory design.
+For a detailed discussion of visit:

 To find out how a nanofactory will look like more accurately one must start with the systems internal sub-product logistics (mechanosynthesis and assembly) since:

 Nanosystems 14.4.1 "... the details of supporting systems ... are peripheral to the central issues of molecular manufacturing ... ... a reasonable estimate of overall system volume can be be had by summing the volumes of the assembly workspaces without describing a particulate three-dimensional layout. ..."* [[* Atom placement frequency